This is part 2 of a 3-part series on the Secret Cost Of Casual Sex For Women. See Part 1 HERE.

-Men get a good deal, women get hurt?
+When it comes to casual sex, do men get a good deal, while women get hurt?

 How DOES casual sex hurt men anyway?

-However, in casual sex where the man is not emotionally invested in her, women almost always lose something of value.
+In casual sex situations where the man is not emotionally invested, women almost always risk losing something of value.

-Let’s repeat that: women almost always lose something of value.
+Women almost always risk losing something of value.

 And that value that is lost, is not necessarily the fact that they let the man have sex with them.